 You can transform your bathroom from old and weary to hot and stylish without breaking the bank.
 Small and affordable bath changes can add character and give a fresh outlook for your washroom.
-Given the fact that bathrooms are generally small, even small changes, like painting the wallszfbzcuyqsybrvyararsyawfcfawwursr or adding a ladder bookshelf, can have a huge impact.
+Given the fact that bathrooms are generally small, even small changes, like painting the walls or adding a ladder bookshelf, can have a huge impact.
 Think about doing these updates when you are needing a bathroom refresh:

 1. Fresh fixtures

 Bathroom fixtures (hooks, handles, faucets, soap dispensers, etc) can be quickly and easily replaced to bring your bathroom into the 21st Century.
 Most bathrooms look their best when all the metals match in color and finish however, you don’t have to stick to a singular style.
 Bathroom door knobs should generally match the door knobs in the rest of the surrounding rooms.
-The sink faucet generally coordinates with the shower and bathtub faucets.
+The sink faucet generally coordinates with the bathtub and shower faucets.
 Cabinet pulls, hooks, shelving brackets and towel racks look best when they have a similar style.
 When updating your bathroom make sure you have enough fixtures to actually make this room functional.
 For example, utilize vertical space by hanging shallow shelving or towel racks or towel bars.
 Pro tip: most fixtures are sold in “families” meaning that they are all designed to coordinate.
 If you don’t have time to shop around and play interior designer, simply purchase your items from the same family.

 2. Pick a pattern